Thule Yepp Mini 2 Baby Bike Seat Review

 Thule Yepp 2 Mini Review – Results of our Test Rides

-The Thule Yepp 2 mini nails the trifecta of comfort for adult, comfort for child, and overall ease-of-use.
+The Thule Yepp 2 Mini nails the trifecta: comfort for the adult, comfort for the child, and overall ease-of-use.

-Unlike cheaper front-mounted seats that are harder to use or feel wobbly when riding, the Yepp 2 Mini’s higher price was felt and appreciated as it was so easy to load the child rider, easy to adjust, and felt solid and secure while riding.
+Unlike cheaper front-mounted seats that are harder to use or feel wobbly when riding, the Yepp 2 Mini earns its higher price.
+It’s easy to get a child in and out, the adjustments are intuitive, and once you’re riding, the whole setup feels solid and secure.

 Will the Thule Yepp 2 Mini Fit on Your Bike?